 Agent Budget Exhausted Halfway Through the Task

 You run a CrewAI pipeline to refactor a 40-file codebase and it stops at file 22.
-The logs show BudgetExhaustedError: token limit 500000 reached or, in Claude Code, the usage-limit banner appears and the agent halts with half the tests still failing.
-The work already done may be partially correct, partially broken, or in a state that is worse than the starting point.
-Exhausting a budget mid-task is not just a cost problem — it is a correctness and recovery problem.
+The log shows BudgetExhaustedError: token limit 500000 reached, or in Claude Code the You've reached your usage limit banner appears and the agent halts with half the tests still failing.
+The work already done may be partially correct, partially broken, or in a state worse than where you started.
+Exhausting a budget mid-task is not just a cost problem.
+It is a correctness and recovery problem.

 Common causes